edmugu/arduino_adjustable_power_supply/Rev_B/Jekyll_page/PCB.md

 # PCB

-Before I pick any case I wanted to "modularize" each of the stages to have an idea of how much space I needed.
-Also, to get better temperature readings of the MOSFET it seems that having two MOSFETS in "parallel" would distribute the heat propagated.
-And a thermal resistor could be placed in between, with some thermal paste, that way the temperature readings would be more accurate.
+Before I picked any case, I wanted to "modularize" each stage to know how much space I needed.
+Also, to get better temperature readings of the MOSFET, it seems that having two MOSFETS in "parallel" would distribute the heat propagated.
+And a thermal resistor could be placed in between, with some thermal paste; that way, the temperature readings would be more accurate.

-At the moment, it seems that 2 inches x 2 inches will be good enough per stage [not counting heat sink area].
+Currently, 2 inches x 2 inches will be good enough per stage [not counting the heat sink area].
 So I will probably need a case 10 inches x 4 inches.